(We would like

 unmanifest Absolute, of Brahman.
 Supermind is the entity that rendered

-it wish to establish in the universe as forces and forms.
-Supermind is
+it wished to establish in the universe as forces and forms.

 also the plane one can open to in our own lives to set right the